Infant Abduction Prevention in Hospitals

 Controlled Access Cannot Cover Every Exit

 Locked exits and controlled access points restrict movement at specific locations.
-They cannot secure a full maternity unit.
+However, they cannot secure a full maternity unit.
 Most hospital facilities have multiple entry and exit points, stairwells, and service corridors.
 Emergency egress requirements prevent comprehensive lockdown.
-A determined individual can typically find an unsecured path within a large facility.
+Because of this, a determined individual can typically find an unsecured path within a large facility.

 Manual ID Bands Create Verification Gaps